Lightning-Flyers, Avalanche-Golden Knights are for top seeds

-Jon Cooper wants to stop the conversation now: Steven Stamkos isn’t ready to play until he says so.
+Jon Cooper wants to stop the conversation now: Steven Stamkos isn’t fit to play until he says so.

-The coach of the Tampa Bay Lightning ruled out Stamkos for his team’s final round-robin game Saturday against the Philadelphia Flyers, which will determine the top seed in the Eastern Conference.
+The coach of the Tampa Bay Lightning ruled out Stamkos for his team’s final round-robin game Saturday against the Philadelphia Flyers (8 p.m.
+EDT, NBC) that will determine the top seed in the Eastern Conference.
 Philadelphia won’t have top-line right winger Jakub Voracek, so neither team is at full strength.

 ”Injuries are unpredictable,” Cooper said of Stamkos. ”As of right now, he’s out indefinitely until he’s not.
 And I’ll be the person to let you know when that is.
 But you should know that he’s working his tail off and he’s eager to come back.”